disnos10/intellicommit/README.md

 ## Navigating
 ### Branches
 There are multiple branches setup with different code.
-- `main` - README files, licenses, security, policies, and more.
+- `readme` - README files, licenses, security, policies, and more.
 - `chrome-ext` - Source code for the chrome extension of IntelliCommit.
 - `www` - Cloudflare Pages production branch for IntelliCommit.
 - `www-beta` - gh-pages beta production branch for IntelliCommit.